DennisPlaydon/surf-report/README.md

 ## Deploying
 ### Packaging lambda
-Run `deploy.sh` which is stored inside the devtools folder to create the zip file with all the assets.
+Run `package.sh` which is stored inside the devtools folder to create the zip file with all the assets.
 This can then be uploaded in the AWS console or use a pipeline to deploy it.